rfcx/rfcx-api/DEPLOYMENT_NOTES.md

 # API Deployment Notes

+## 1.1.3
+- Remove configuration from Jenkins for "Core, Media, MQTT APIs"

 ## 1.1.2
 - Update Prediction Service to stop using legacy mode
 - Delete AI models page from the Guardian Monitoring